s-bl/dynamixel_hr/README.rst

 HumaRobotics Dynamixel Library
 ########################################################

-Changes in this fork
+Changes in this fork  (by Sebastian Blaes)
 ==========================

-2018-07-10: Ported library to Python 3.
-Added bulk read.
+    * Ported library to Python 3.
+    * Added bulk read (for all MX types)
+    * support for control modes (position, velocity, torque) added
+    * added a notebook (ipynb) for quick testing

 Original
 ==========================